 - You can attach a chat bot for Open edX to any separate microsite, which will enhance the UX greatly by helping suggest your students relevant content only.

 Open edX microsites are a relevantly new feature, yet they are already warmly welcomed by the students and authors of several MOOC providers.
-These microsites allow diversifying and customizing the content to fit the users best - while still using a single Open edX instance to run it!
-Here is an example how it all works:
+These microsites allow diversifying and customizing the content to fit the users best – while still using a single Open edX instance to run it!
+Here are examples how it all works:

-- https://university.raccoongang.com/ - all the content deployed on some Open edX instance
+- All the content deployed on some Open edX instance

 Potential Open edX microsite use cases